circinusX1/exps_projects/readme.md

    * A HVAC humidifier control with ATH10 ESP8255 and HTML5 graphic for 24 hours for Hum/Temp and triggering T and H based on A ESP8266 and a relay or on 30V ESP8266 with relay.
    * suports SHT21 and ATH10.
 See _config.h file
-   * You can ope the project with QT.
+   * You can open the project with QT.
 Needs https://github.com/thunderace/Esp8266-Arduino-Makefile/blob/master/espXArduino.mk
    * clone the above git and change Makefile to include the include <absolute path to>/Esp8266-Arduino-Makefile/espXArduino.mk
    * Or open with Arduino ide.
    * Board: Generic 8266